-Many Businesses are stepping away from traditional standard phone systems and getting used to the new technologies known as VoIP.
-Standard phone systems known as POTS (plain old telephone systems) are known for their call quality and reliability until and unless hit by a natural disaster that could take out the phone line.
+Many businesses are moving away from traditional phone systems in favor of new technologies like VoIP.
+While POTS (Plain Old Telephone Systems) are known for their call quality and reliability, they can be disrupted by natural disasters that affect phone lines.
 Cellular technology also has a good call quality if used within the range of a cell tower.
+Delay, Jitter, and Packet Loss

 Voice over Internet Protocol (VoIP) is a technology where voice travels in data packets to relay signals via Internet calling.
 The call clarity and responsiveness in VoIP calls are crisp and clear, and the Businesses can hear customers’ words.